Order of Franz Joseph: Description

 Knights wore the decoration suspended from a triangular ribbon on the left breast.
 Officers wore it on the left breast without a ribbon.
 Commanders wore the decoration at the neck, as did Commander with Star, who also wore a breast star.
 The Grand Cross was worn suspended from the shoulder and also came with a breast star.
-The ribbon of all classes of the order was plain red.
+The ribbon of all classes of the order was plain red for civilians but the order was also awarded with the ribbon of the bravery medal in the case of military merit.

-In common with the other Austro-Hungarian awards of the period, the Franz Joseph Order was further distinguished with the addition of the War decoration and Swords which could be awarded for military merit.
+As was common with other Austro-Hungarian awards of the period, the Order of Franz Joseph was further awarded with the addition of the War decoration (in the form of a laurel wreath) and Swords which could be awarded for military merit.
 However, if soldiers were honoured, it was usually for distinguished service as opposed to gallantry in the face of the enemy.